SIDS-Experiment/Documentation/Instruction/README.md

 ## Merger

+1. Open a terminal and cd into `/hera/sids/GO2014/Merger`.
+2. More than one terminal will be needed (for monitoring) so press Ctrl-Shift-N 2 times.
+3. On one of the terminals start the merger program by typing `python merger.py`.
+4. On one of the other terminals run the command `watch -n 0.5 merging.log` to monitor the log.
+Newest entries will be on top.
+5. Run `tail -n 40 -F contents.list` to keep track of what is placed in the merged ROOT file.
+   Newest entries will be on the bottom.

 # NTCAP-DAQ station
 To ensure a good synchronization at NTCAP-DAQ station please restart the NTCAP acquisition ~3h.
 Here is a list to do this properly.